Biden, fellow Democrats focus on healthcare in Supreme Court fight

 The hearing could offer a showcase to Biden’s running mate, Senator Kamala Harris, who is a member of the committee.
 Harris, a former prosecutor, gained attention for her aggressive questioning of another Trump court Supreme Court appointee, Brett Kavanaugh, when he faced the committee in 2018.

-Republican senators have made it clear they plan to have a final vote on Barrett before the election, with Senator Mike Lee saying on ABC that he did not expect a backlash at the polls because Trump had campaigned in 2016 on appointing conservative justices.
+Republican senators have made it clear they plan to have a final vote on Barrett before the election, with Senator Mike Lee telling ABC he did not expect a backlash at the polls because Trump campaigned in 2016 on appointing conservative justices.

 “This is exactly what he promised to do and he is fulfilling that promise,” Lee said.